The latest PR news from PRovoke Media, previously known as the Holmes Report.

 Hill+Knowlton Strategies (WPP)

-Last year’s Middle Eastern Consultancy of the Year, Memac Ogilvy has been a fixture on this list largely as a reflection of its flair for creativity, demonstrated by a string of SABRE Award winning campaigns— for the likes of Grohe, the King Khalid Foundation, and most recently for Coca-Cola, which picked up one of last year’s Global SABREs for its “Ramadan Dark Iftar” initiative.
-This year the firm has already picked up and In2 SABRE for its cheeky advertising efforts on behalf of Royal Jordanian Airlines (drumming up traffic and trolling Trump at the same time), and is SABRE nominated for its Volkswagen “Human Crossing” campaign and its Huawei “One Ramadan” program.
+Memac Ogilvy has been a fixture on this list largely as a reflection of its flair for creativity, demonstrated by a string of SABRE Award winning campaigns— for the likes of Grohe, the King Khalid Foundation, Coca-Cola, and most recently Huawei, which picked up one of last year’s coveted Global SABREs for its “One Ramadan” initiative.

-At the same time, the firm’s regional footprint and overall business growth probably deserves just as much recognition: it now has 130 people across 14 offices across MENA, generating an estimated $10m in revenue after another year of solid growth.
+At the same time, the firm’s regional footprint and overall business growth probably deserves just as much recognition: it has more than 130 people across 14 offices across MENA, generating an estimated $10m in revenue after another year of solid growth.
 Indeed growth over the past five years as seen the firm more than double in size.
+Memac’s PR head Saada Hammad now oversees leadership team that also includes genuine strength in public affairs and technology as well as consumer and corporate, with a client list that strikes a good balance between global and local, corporate and government work (the latter area strengthened this year with the appointment of Instinctif Partners and DAMAC veteran Tim Fallon as head of government and international affairs).

 We feel that the views of the reader are as important as the views of the writer.
 Please contact us at [email protected]Signup For Our Newsletter Media Kits/Editorial Calendar Jobs Postings A-Z News Sitemap